Safety and Security

 Lambeth Country Show, south London’s biggest free community festival, over two-days attracts up to 150,000 people from across London to Brockwell Park.

 Ensuring public safety is a crucial element in event planning in London and the Lambeth Country Show is no exception.

-The decision to erect a perimeter fence and bag searches on entry was taken after specific advice from the Metropolitan Police and other members of the borough’s Safety Advisory Group.
+The decision to erect a perimeter fence and bag searches on entry was taken after specific advice from the borough’s Safety Advisory Group.
 This was based on an assessment of the ‘disorder and violence’ at the 2017 Lambeth Country Show.

 The police have advised that a ‘serious risk to public safety’ was identified following the Lambeth Country Show in 2015 and 2016.
 This feedback being incorporated into planning 2017’s Lambeth Country Show, but the event still experienced disorder.

 Further, the Council’s insurer has requested these additional measures in order to insure the event.
 The current national terrorism threat level has also had to be taken into account.
 The new measures should not impact on people’s enjoyment of the Country Show and will ensure public safety.

 – Removing elements of the event that attract disorder

 – Adequate fencing and security

 – An increase in the number of experienced security staff on site